craftingcity/The-Known-World/Tilemundon's White Tower.md

 > To the Chicago Bulls...
 > I have my doubts that this letter will ever find you - any of you, individually or as collective.
 I must say, I am indebted to you, there is no amount of currency or valuable gem I could conquer for you that would make me feel otherwise.
 I am no longer held in chains by my life because of the actions that you chose to take.
 > Thank you.

 ###### Alergra
 > To Alergra...
 > You have always been a great teacher and a brilliant mind.
 I do not wish you harm, but I know that you are a righteous woman, and you will think that what I have done is abhorrent.
 You will try to stop me, or destroy me, or even contain and examine me.
 I can not let you.
 Do not make me hurt you.

 ###### Nicolas
 > To Nicolas...
 > I do not envy you.
 I know you are a liar, and you know more than you say you do.
 I think you are closer to the Flame than you should be and you will not tell Pirre because you know she would have you cast out.
 > If you would ignore her, find me.
 I could use your insight.

 ###### Pirre
 > To Pirre...
 > I hate you.
 You are wrong.
 Danger is where we find the most about ourselves and our limitations.
 Of anyone among us, I would have expected you to understand.
+Do not hurt yourself trying to stop me.
+There are more important persuits; hold the council together, fight the demon in the Combine, defeat the fascism in the West.
+Do no look for me.

 ###### Blue
 > To Blue...
-> Eat rocks.
+> Eat rocks, you pig.

 ### Immortality Machine
+- A set of machinery reminiscent of Kalariel's machine in his Tower on [[Thanatos]].